Atomtronic multi-terminal Aharonov-Bohm interferometer

-\paragraph{Dynamics far from ground state.---} We investigate the dynamics when the system is far from the ground state.
-We apply a quench protocol.
-The ring and drains are initially empty, and then the ring is coupled to the source lead filled with atoms, which injects atoms into the ring.
-We study this highly non-equilibrium setting in the limits of zero and infinite interaction in the following.
+\paragraph{Dynamics far from ground state.---} We investigate the dynamics when the system is far from the ground state via a quench protocol.
+At $t>0$, the filled source lead injects atoms into the initially empty ring and drains.
+We study this highly non-equilibrium setting for zero, weak and infinite interaction.

 In the limit of zero interaction $U=0$, we describe the dynamics with the Landauer formalism as explained in SM~\ref{sec:landauer}, which yields a transmission of